nucypher/nucypher/docs/source/pre_application/cloud_provider_tutorial.rst

 PRE Testnet Node Cloud Automation
 =================================

-In this tutorial we're going to setup a Threshold PRE Node on the rinkeby testnet using a remote cloud provider (Digital Ocean, AWS, etc).
+In this tutorial we're going to setup a Threshold PRE Node on the rinkeby testnet using a remote cloud provider (Digital Ocean, AWS, and more in the future).
 Whilst this example will demonstrate how to deploy to Digital Ocean, the steps for any other infrastructure provider are virtually identical.
 There are a few pre-requisites before we can get started.
 First, we need to create accounts at `Digital Ocean <https://cloud.digitalocean.com/>`_ and `Infura <https://infura.io>`_.